-2.68 Mandated clauses in the sale and purchase of gas are an essential element in defining contract terms.
-Guarantees properly formulated can speed penetration of gas into existing and new markets by reducing uncertainties.
+- 2.67 Mandated clauses in the sale and purchase of gas are an essential element in defining contract terms.
+Guarantees properly formulated can speed gas penetration into existing and new markets by reducing uncertainties.
 Unless they are carefully designed however, they can also negate the incentive effects of pricing.
-These clauses typically include the following:

-- Obligations to deliver (non-delivery penalties) - Obligations to purchase (take-or-pay requirements) - Escalation clauses (often with indexation) - Currency convertibility - Tariff structures - Discounts and premiums (e.g. for interruptability and high swing respectively).
+These clauses typically include the following: - Obligations to deliver (nondelivery penalties) - Obligations to purchase (take-or-pay requirements) - Escalation clauses (often with indexation) - Currency convertibility - Tariff structures - Discounts and premiums (for example, for interruptability and high swing respectively)